ibm-cloud-docs/vpc/file_storage_vpc_replication_create.md

 1. Profile - The `dp2` profile is preselected, even if the source file share is based on a profile from a previous release.
 Specify the maximum value for IOPS.
 It determines the performance that you get on the replica after you [perform a failover](/docs/vpc?topic=vpc-file-storage-failover).
 1. Mount Targets - Optionally, create a mount target for the replica share.
 You can skip this step if you do not want to create a mount target now.
 Otherwise, click **Create**.
 You can create one mount target per VPC per file share.
 Depending on the [mount target access mode](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-mount-access-mode) of the share, the **Create mount target** form looks different.

-   - If you selected security group as the access mode, enter the information as described in the Table 2.
+   - If you selected security group as the access mode, enter the information as described in Table 2.
 This action creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target that identifies the file share with a reserved IP address and applies the rules of the selected Security group.
 This mount target supports encryption-in-transit and cross-zone mounting.

      | Field | Value |
      |-------|-------|